AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 Another idea is to change the geometry of the influent pipe, perhaps to something resembling a sprinkler.
 Again, the team needs to keep in mind that making pipes too small will cause clogging, and then no wastewater will flow through any part of the bed.
 If this were to be tested, this component would need to be designed and then fabricated.

-Overall, the tapioca tests are still in the early stages, and a lot more tests will need to be run before an optimal flow rate and influent design is established.
+Overall, the tapioca tests are still in the early stages, and a lot more tests [**CEO: colloquial ,consider rephrasing**]  will need to be run before an optimal flow rate and influent design is established.

 The first thing the UASB team needs to do before continuing these tests is set up and calibrate a photometer.
 Then, the team will run the effluent line of the small-scale UASB reactor through photometer, so that the concentration of red dye can be measured.
 The team plans to inject a plug of red dye into the influent line of the small-scale UASB reactor and then measure the concentration of red dye over a period of time to get quantitative results for hydraulic residence time in the small-scale reactor and how water is flowing through the model sludge blanket.
 If water is flowing through the sludge blanket evenly, then the red dye in the effluent should come out in a concentration similar to that of which it was in the influent.